CrickDataChallenge/website/code-of-conduct.md

 ## Code of conduct

+The Crick Data Challenge is a very special environment as it brings together people from a wide range of backgrounds to work on a common problem.
+The event is a more enriching experince for everyone, when we try to be open and receptive to others.
+It is helpful to get to know your team mates!
+Where do they work and who do they work for?
+Are they a biologist or a computer scientist or a mathematician (etc) by training?
+The groups will be heterogeneous both in biological and programming knowledge, this is an opportunity to learn from each other.
+Be patient with your team mates and respect their opinions, experience and skills.

-Crick Data Chakkenge is dedicated to providing a harassment-free conference experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age or religion.
+Crick Data Challenge is 100% dedicated to providing a harassment-free experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age or religion.
 We do not tolerate harassment of conference participants in any form.
 Hackathon participants violating these rules may be asked to leave the event at the discretion of the conference organizers.

 Harassment includes, but is not limited to:
 *Verbal comments that reinforce social structures of domination (related to gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, religion).